Linfield F.C.: Formation and early years (1886–1918)

 Success on the field meant that the club had to accommodate bigger crowds, bringing about a move to Ulsterville Avenue in 1889.
 In 1890, Bob Milne signed for the club from the Gordon Highlanders.
 The Scot would soon become a key member of the team, helping the Blues to lift the Irish Cup at the young age of 20.
 The club stayed at Ulsterville for five years before housing development on the ground in 1894 meant that the club had to move on once again.
-Between 1894 and 1897, Linfield played all of their home games at opponents' grounds until the president of the club, Robert Gibson – who had donated the Gibson Cup trophy to the Irish League for the championship – along with other club members eventually secured a ground lease at Myrtlefield in the Balmoral area of the city.
+Between 1894 and 1897, Linfield played all of their home games at opponents' grounds until the president of the club, Robert Gibson, along with other club members, eventually secured a ground lease at Myrtlefield in the Balmoral area of the city.
 However, this was another temporary home.
 The club stayed here until 1905, when they moved into Windsor Park.
 The club's first silverware at Windsor arrived in the 1906–07 season, with the club lifting both the league title and the County Antrim Shield.
 This would be the first of a trio of league titles, with the 1907–08 and 1908–09 league titles to follow.

 In 1910, team captain Bob Milne left the club with a legacy as one of Linfield's best ever players.
 He had amassed nine Irish Cups, eight league titles, and had earned 27 international caps for the Ireland national team during his time at the club.
 Another Scottish player, Marshall McEwan, joined the club in 1911 at the age of 26.
 He had previously played for English clubs Blackpool, Bolton Wanderers and Chelsea.
 McEwan is perhaps best remembered for his performance in the 1913 Irish Cup final, described by some fans as the best in years.
 McEwan retired in 1916, but remained in Belfast and later opened several businesses in the city.
 In 1915, the Irish League was suspended as a result of the First World War.
 In its place, a temporary unofficial league known as the Belfast & District League was set up and ran for four seasons until the return of the Irish League in 1919.
 As this was an unofficial competition, any titles during this time are not counted as Irish League Championships.
 Linfield won this competition twice, in 1915–16 along with the Irish Cup, and in 1917–18.